-The Bitcoin is an amazing technology invented by Satoshi Nakamoto in Japan.
-Satoshi Nakamoto is the name used by the unknown person or people who designed bitcoin and created its original reference implementation.
+Bitcoin is a remarkable technology invented by Satoshi Nakamoto in Japan.
+Satoshi Nakamoto is the name used by the unknown person or people who designed Bitcoin and created its original reference implementation.
 As part of the implementation, they also devised the first blockchain database.
-In the process, they were the first to solve the double-spending problem for the digital currency.
+In the process, they were the first to solve the double-spending problem for digital currency.
 In line with this, I have listed the 5 Most Important Cryptocurrencies Other than Bitcoin.

-Litecoin is a peer-to-peer cryptocurrency and open source software project released under the MIT/X11 license.
-The creation and transfer of coins are based on an open-source cryptographic protocol and is not managed by any central authority.
-While inspired by, and in most regards technically nearly identical to Bitcoin (BTC), Litecoin has some minor technical differences compared to Bitcoin and other major cryptocurrencies.
+Litecoin is a peer-to-peer cryptocurrency and open-source software project released under the MIT/X11 license.
+Litecoin has some minor technical differences compared to Bitcoin and other major cryptocurrencies.
 Litecoin also has almost zero payment costs.

 Dash (originally known as Darkcoin) is a more secretive version of Bitcoin.
 Dash offers more anonymity as it works on a decentralized master code network that makes transactions almost untraceable.
-Launched in January 2014, Dash experienced an increasing fan following in a short span of time.
-This cryptocurrency was created and developed by Evan Duffield and can be mined using a CPU or GPU.
-In March 2015, ‘Darkcoin’ was rebranded to Dash, which stands for Digital Cash and operates under the ticker – DASH.
-The rebranding didn’t change any of its technological features such as Darksend, InstantX.
+Evan Duffield created and developed this cryptocurrency, which miners can extract using a CPU or GPU.
+In March 2015, Evan Duffield rebranded ‘Darkcoin’ to Dash, representing Digital Cash and trading under the ticker DASH.
+The rebranding retained all of its technological features, including Darksend and InstantX.